Keuka College

-Keuka College is a private college in Keuka Park, New York.
-Founded in 1890, the college emphasizes experiential learning as well as career and pre-professional education.
-It is classified among "Master's Colleges and Universities (small)" and is accredited by the Middle States Commission on Higher Education.
-The college offers both bachelor's and master's degrees on its home campus.
+Keuka College is a private college in Keuka Park, New York, United States.

+Founded in 1890, It is classified among "Master's Colleges and Universities (small)" and accredited by the Middle States Commission on Higher Education.
-Keuka's Accelerated Studies for Adults Program (ASAP) offers degree completion at more than 20 sites throughout Upstate New York, as well as through online courses.
-Since the early 2000s, Keuka has also become a major educational provider in the Pacific Rim, with more than 3,000 students pursuing Keuka degrees at partner universities in China and Vietnam.

-The school is situated on Keuka Lake with more than a thousand feet of shoreline, including Point Neamo, a private beach with a boat house and equipment for checkout by college students and staff.

 History

-Keuka College was founded in 1890 by George Harvey Ball (1819-1907) who envisioned a college that would provide a high-level education to all deserving students, regardless of economic background.
+Keuka College was founded in 1890 by George Harvey Ball (1819–1907) who envisioned a college that would provide a high-level education to all deserving students, regardless of economic background.
 The first academic building was dedicated on August 14, 1890.
 In an article published the next day, The New York Times noted that the hall was built on "one of the most beautiful locations on the Keuka Lake," and that it was "a firm-looking building, four stories in height, of brick and stone."
 The freshman class in Fall 1890 consisted of eighty students.

+The college faced financial troubles and decided to suspend active instruction in 1915.